-Each county is slightly different with their procedures.
+Each county is slightly different with its procedures.
 It helps to have expert legal counsel before and during the modification process.
-A child support attorney can offer advise and answer questions regarding the entire process.
+A child support attorney can offer advice and answer questions regarding the entire process.

 If alimony was awarded in the original judgment, it can generally be modified, according to the specific type of alimony that was awarded.
-There are conditions that must be met.
-Substantial changes in income may affect either party, whether in ability to pay the original amount or the recipient may no longer need the support.
+Some conditions must be met.
+Substantial changes in income may affect either party, whether in the ability to pay the original amount or the recipient may no longer need the support.

 The process involves qualifying for a modification.
 There are extensive financial disclosure requirements.
 It may very well be worth consulting with an experienced family law attorney to help advise you of your options and how to move forward.